Scouting assignments determine how your scouting team is utilised to provide you information on different players and teams.

 - Age - The age range that a player should currently be in.
 This can allow you to search specifically for young players who can be developed at your club or for older players who can add experience to your team or be used for tutoring.

 - Minimum Current Ability - The minimum current ability star rating (including black stars) that a player should have as assessed by the scout.
-This can help you to find players who could immediately contribute to your squad (or to another team on loan), whether as a first team player, rotational player or backup player.
+This can help you to find players who could immediately contribute to your squad (or to another team on loan), whether as a first team player, rotational player or backup player depending on their current ability compared to that of players in the same position already in your squad.

 - Minimum Potential Ability - The minimum potential ability star rating (including black stars) that a player should have as assessed by the scout.
-This can help you to find players who could possibly be developed to reach a certain ability level.
-Combining this with a lower minimum current ability can help you to find players who can perhaps be signed at a cheaper price than players who have already reached a similar potential ability.
+This can help you to find hot prospects who could possibly be developed to reach a certain ability level.
+Combining a minimum potential ability with a lower minimum current ability can help you to find players who can perhaps be signed at a cheaper price than those who have already reached the specificied minimum potential ability.

-- Scope - The competition, nation or region that players should be based in.
-If you select a region then the scout will choose multiple nations to scout within that region.
-Alternatively, you can set the scope to Scouting Range to allow the scout to choose a region within your club's scouting range.
-Therefore, to gain control over the specific nations that the scout goes to you must select a nation or competition.
+- Scope - The competition, nation or region that a player should be based in.
+If you select a region then the scout will choose a nation to scout within that region.
+Alternatively, you can set the scope to Scouting Range to allow the scout to choose a nation within your club's scouting range.
+Therefore, to gain control over the specific nations that the scout goes to (and therefore the nations for which scouting knowledge levels are built up) you must select a nation (or a competition in a nation).

 - Scout - The scout who will undertake the assignment.
 You can choose a scout yourself or ask your chief scout to choose.
 If you want the scout to find players with a specified minimum current ability who can immediately contribute to your squad then it is advisable to use a scout with good Judging Player Ability.
 If you want the scout to find young players with a specified minimum potential ability who you can develop then it is advisable to use a scout with good Judging Player Potential.
-If you are sending a scout to a nation or region then it is advisable to send a scout who already has good knowledge of the nation or of nations in the region if possible.
+If you are sending a scout to a nation or region then it is advisable to use a scout who already has good knowledge of the nation or of nations in the region if possible so that he can undertake the assignment more efficiently, as explained in the Scouting Knowledge guide.
 Otherwise, the scout should ideally have good Adaptability.

 - Priority - Whether the assignment is normal or very urgent.
 A very urgent priority instructs the scout to find and report on players more quickly.
 However, he will find less players as a result.